-For outpatients with depressive, bipolar, anxiety, adjustment, and premenstrual dysphoric disorder, do SSRIs, SNRIs, or other second-generation antidepressants differ in efficacy?
+For outpatients with depressive, anxiety, adjustment, and/or premenstrual dysphoric disorder, do second-generation antidepressants differ in efficacy?

-We included 74 RCTs and 8 meta-analyses.
-Of the RCTs, 46 were head-to-head trials; 28 were placebo-controlled trials.
+We included 104 RCTs and 8 meta-analyses.
+Of the RCTs, 58 were head-to-head trials; 46 were placebo-controlled trials.

-I. For adult outpatients with depressive disorder (major depressive disorder and dysthymia subtypes) and pediatric outpatients with major depressive disorder, do SSRIs, SNRIs, or other second-generation antidepressants differ in efficacy?
+I. For adult outpatients with depressive disorder (major depressive disorder and dysthymia subtypes) and pediatric outpatients with major depressive disorder, do second-generation antidepressants differ in efficacy?